PrathicaShettyM/System_Design/SOLID_PRINCIPLES.md

 }
 ```

-`GOOD CODE`: use abstract class to make the "class Shape" closed to modifications and let the child classes give their own implemenation of the function in the abstract class
+`GOOD CODE`: use abstract class to make the "class Shape" closed to modifications and let the child classes extend the base class and give their own implementation of the function in the abstract class
 ```java
 abstract class Shape {
   abstract double calculateArea();